A counter-example to the probabilistic universal graph conjecture via randomized communication complexity: Proof of

-\paragraph{Verifying (ii):} Let $k=n^{1/4}$.
-We first prove that with probability $1-o(1)$, for every $a,b\le k$, every $a \times b$ submatrix of $M$ contains a row or a column with at most two $1$'s.
-Note that the statement is trivial when $\min(a,b)\le 2$, and hence, we fix $a,b> 2$.
+\paragraph{Verifying (ii):} We prove that with probability $1-o(1)$, for every $a,b\le \sqrt{n}$, every $a \times b$ submatrix of $M$ contains a row or a column with at most four $1$'s.
+Note that the statement is trivial when $\min(a,b)\le 4$, and hence, we fix $a,b> 4$.